How much does it cost to do something on the Web?

 Image editors

-Your system likely includes a simple image editor, or viewer: Paint on Windows, Eye of Gnome on Ubuntu, Preview on Mac.
+Your system likely includes an image editor, or viewer: Paint on Windows, Eye of GNOME on Ubuntu, Preview on Mac.
 Those programs are relatively limited, you'll soon want a more robust editor to add layers, effects, and grouping.

 Editors can be free (GIMP, Paint.NET), moderately expensive (PaintShop Pro, less than $100), or several hundred dollars (Adobe Photoshop).